 The Tower (Winner – Adult Category – 2015 Saugus.net Short Horror Story Contest)

 From the author: If you’re like me, you grew up on ‘Tales from the Crypt’, ‘Night Gallery’, and ‘Twilight Zone’.
-I loved those anthology series and I’ve started my own collection of weird, creepy or just plain scary, stories.
-I’ll be posting them regularly, so sign up for my newsletter, or for the email RSS updates, and I’ll let you know when the next one is available for you to read.
+I loved those anthology series and I hope you enjoy my first entry into this genre.

 I now present, ‘The Tower’…